 An active educator, Mr. Begelman has served as a professor of Clarinet at the University of North Carolina School of the Arts and as the Director of Woodwind Program at the Bowdoin International Music Festival.
-He now teaches at Brooklyn College and Sarah Lawrence College.
-Mr. Begelman has guest lectured at Yale, Juilliard and Manhattan School of Music in addition to many master classes throughout the US.
+He also taught at Brooklyn College and Sarah Lawrence College and guest lectured at Yale, Juilliard and Manhattan School of Music in addition to many master classes throughout the US.
 Currently Mr. Begelman serves as the Artist-in-Residence at the Peace Center in Greenville, SC. where his music appreciation lectures as well as young artists' mentorship were highly sought after programs reaching audiences far beyond the immediate community.

 Raised in Kiev, Ukraine, Igor Begelman came to the United States in 1989.
-He received his Master's degree from The Juilliard School of Music and a Bachelor's degree from The Manhattan School of Music.
-Mr. Begelman has also received valuable mentoring from Astral Artistic Services, a Philadelphia-based organization guiding emerging young artists.
+He received his education from The Manhattan School of Music, The Juilliard School and CUNY Graduate Center.

 His affiliation with the Piatigorsky Foundation allows him to perform and teach classical music in less traditional settings.
 Mr. Begelman shares his musical adventures with his wife Larisa, daughter Eve and son Joshua.
 For more information please visit www.jwentworth.com.